brianhung7/Road-Buddy/README.md

 You will need node.js to run this application on your local machine.
 Run "npm install" to download all dependencies for the application.

-Once all dependencies are downloaded, you can spin up the application with "node server.js".
+Once all dependencies are downloaded, you can spin up the application with "npm start".

 ## Engineering Team